nuancedtire/msra-nightly/lib/prompts/prompt-1.md

      </Callout>
      ```

-   - Use foldable sections for additional or extended information:
+   - Use foldable sections for additional or extended information.
+Use the `summary` tag to provide a concise title for the foldable section.
+For example:

      ```mdx
      <details>